eddieperez1/School_District_Analysis/README.md

 ### Module District Summary
 ![Module district summary](Screenshots/screenshot%20of%20module%20district%20summary.png)

-How is the school summary affected?
+The change affected the school summary by decreasing the passing math %, passing reading %, and overall passing % by 0.1%, 0.3%, 0.3% respectively.

 ### Deliverable 2 School Summary
 ![Deliverable 2 School Summary](/Screenshots/screenshot%20of%20deliverable%202%20school%20summary%202%20correct.png)
 ### Module School Summary
 ![Module School Summary](/Screenshots/screenshot%20of%20module%20school%20summary.png)

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Replacing the ninth graders’ math and reading scores has no effect on Thomas High School’s performance relative to the other schools.
+Top 5 and bottom 5 schools are still the same as previous analysis.

 ### Deliverable 2 Top 5 Schools
 ![Deliverable 2 Top 5 Schools](/Screenshots/screenshot%20of%20deliverable%202%20top%205%20schools.png)
 ### Module Top 5 Schools